by Rob Cox, August 9, 2019

-- Pool pumps should run long enough daily to filter all of the water at least once - maybe even twice during warmer months.
+- Pool pumps should run long enough daily to filter all of the water at least once, twice during warmer months.

 - Shower before swimming.
-Cosmetics, hair and skin lotions, deodorants, etc. all contribute to cloudy pool water.
+Cosmetics, hair and skin lotions, deodorants, all contribute to cloudy pool water.

-- Keep a level of cyanuric acid in the pool water, at a minimum of 40 ppm, to help reduce the summer sun's effect on chlorine levels.
+- Cyanuric Acid or stabilizer should be 30-50 ppm, to help reduce the summer sun's effect on chlorine levels.

 - Clean pool thoroughly to remove all organic debris.

 - Run the filter 24/7 until clear.
-Don't backwash or clean filters until the pressure guage is 8-10 PSI higher than the clean or starting pressure.
-Added dirt in a pool filter will aid in trapping even smaller particulate matter.
+Wait to backwash or clean filters until the pressure gauge is 7-9 PSI higher.

-- Use a pool clarifier, which acts as a coagulant for very small particles.
-Don't overdose, and follow label instructions carefully.
+- Use a Pool Clarifier, which acts as a coagulant for very small particles.
+Don't overdose, follow label dosage.

-- Make sure that your pump is operating at peak power by cleaning pump baskets and sealing any air leaks.
+- Make sure that your pump is operating at peak power by cleaning pump baskets and skimmer baskets.

-- If small particles are passing through your filter while vacuuming, set multiport valves to the waste position while vacuuming.
+- If small particles are passing through your filter while vacuuming, fill the pool, then vacuum to waste.

-- Consider the possibility that your filter is undersized or the filter media (sand, cartridge, grids) will need to be replaced.
+- Consider that your pool filter is undersized or that new filter media (sand, cartridge, grids) may be needed.

-- If you have a diatomaceous earth (DE) pool filter, dissassemble and clean thoroughly, and inspect the grids for tears or damage.
+- If you have a DE pool filter, disassemble and clean thoroughly, and inspect the grids for damage.

 - Is the filter pressure normal?
-If the PSI is much lower than normal, the pump impeller, pump basket or pipes could be clogged.
+If the PSI is lower than normal, the impeller, basket or pipes may be clogged.

-- Water could be bypassing the filter from a faulty backwash valve.
+- Water can bypass the filter from a faulty backwash valve.
 Again, look for lower than normal filter pressure.

 - Is your pump operating correctly?
-Make sure it's not overheating and cycling on and off.
+Make sure the motor is not overheating and cycling on and off.

-Keep your swimming pools clean and clear this year!
-Cloudy pool water proves itself over and over again to be dangerous to swimmers and divers.
-If you cannot see the bottom of the pool, close the pool immediately, and do not allow use until you can clear up the pool water.
+And remember that cloudy pool water has proven itself to be dangerous to swimmers and divers.
+If you cannot see the bottom of the pool, close the pool immediately, and do not allow pool use until you can see the bottom of the pool.